DriftingShade/ActiveDirectory/README.md

 The following screenshot shows the **Active Directory Domain Services** role successfully installed on the Domain Controller.

-![Active Directory Domain Services Installed](assets/ADDSInstalled.png) *Server Manager showing Active Directory Domain Services (AD DS) successfully installed and operational on the Domain Controller.*
+![Active Directory Domain Services Installed](assets/ADDSInstalled.png) *Server Manager showing Active Directory Domain Services successfully installed and operational on the Domain Controller.*
 ## DNS Configuration

 The following screenshot shows the **DNS Manager** with the forward lookup zone configured for `gibdoguts.local`.
 This setup is essential for managing domain name resolution within the Active Directory environment.